Jan-Eisenhauer/autonomous-mobile-robot/README.md

     6. Expand the neighbors of the current grid position which are within the radius to the origin.
     7. Add the neighbors to the queue which weren't in the queue yet.
 7. If no grid position could be found, set the goal as unreachable, stop the robot and continue the main loop.
-8. Find a path for the selected goal.
+8. Find a path for the selected goal using the A* algorithm.
     1. Convert the robot proximal position to the grid start position and set the end position to the selected goal grid position.
     1. Store an open list using a min heap which contains all open positions.
 Add the start position with weight 0 to the open list.
     2. Store the parents of a node.